rimutaka/lambda-debugger-runtime-emulator/README.md

 ### Late responses

 Debugging the local lambda may take longer than the AWS service is willing to wait.
 For example, _proxy-lambda_ function can be configured to wait for up to 15 minutes, but the AWS API Gateway wait time is limited to 30 seconds.

+Assume that it took you 5 minutes to fix the lambda code and return the correct response.
+If _proxy-lambda_ was configured to wait for that long it would still forward the response to the API Gateway which timed out 4.5 min earlier.
-If a response from the local lambda arrives after 5 minutes, the _proxy-lambda_ can still forward it to the API Gateway, but that service would already time out.
-You may need to re-run the request for it to complete successfully end-to-end.
+In that case, you may need to trigger another request for it to complete successfully end-to-end.

 ### Not waiting for responses from local lambda

-It may be inefficient to have _proxy-lambda_ waiting for a response from the local lambda.
+It may be inefficient to have _proxy-lambda_ waiting for a response from the local lambda because it takes too long or no response is necessary.
+Both _proxy-lambda_ and _runtime-emulator_ would not expect a response if the response queue is inaccessible.

 Option 1: delete _proxy_lambda_resp_ queue

-Option 2: add `PROXY_LAMBDA_RESP_QUEUE_URL` env var with no value to instruct _proxy-lambda_ and _runtime-emulator_ to not wait for the local lambda response
+Option 2: add `PROXY_LAMBDA_RESP_QUEUE_URL` env var with no value to _proxy-lambda_ and _runtime-emulator_

 Option 3: make _proxy_lambda_resp_ queue inaccessible by changing its IAM policy.
-E.g. change the resource name from the correct queue name `"Resource": "arn:aws:sqs:us-east-1:512295225992:proxy_lambda_resp"` to `"Resource": "arn:aws:sqs:us-east-1:512295225992:proxy_lambda_resp_BLOCKED"`.
+E.g. change the resource name from the correct queue name `"Resource": "arn:aws:sqs:us-east-1:512295225992:proxy_lambda_resp"` to a non-existent name like this `"Resource": "arn:aws:sqs:us-east-1:512295225992:proxy_lambda_resp_BLOCKED"`.
-Both, _proxy-lambda_ and _runtime-emulator_  treat the access error as a hint to not expect a response.
+Both _proxy-lambda_ and _runtime-emulator_ treat the access error as a hint to not expect a response.

 ### Canceling long _proxy-lambda_ wait

+If your _proxy-lambda_ is configured to expect a long debugging time, e.g. 30 minutes, you may want to cancel the wait for a rerun.
+Since it is impossible to kill a running lambda instance on AWS, the easiest way to cancel the wait is to send a random message to `proxy_lambda_resp` queue via the AWS console.
-Send a random message to the response queue via the AWS console to make _proxy-lambda_ exit and become available for a new request.
+The waiting _proxy-lambda_ will forward it to the caller and become available for a new request.

 ### Large payloads and data compression

-The size of the SQS payload is [limited to 262,144 bytes by SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/quotas-messages.html).
-To get around this limitation _proxy-lambda_ and _runtime-emulator_ compress oversized payloads using [flate2 crate](https://crates.io/crates/flate2) and send it as an encoded Base58 string.
-The encoding/decoding happens automatically at both ends.
+The size of the SQS payload is [limited to 262,144 bytes by SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/quotas-messages.html) while [Lambda allows up to 6MB](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html).
+_proxy-lambda_ and _runtime-emulator_ compress oversized payloads using [flate2 crate](https://crates.io/crates/flate2) and send them as an encoded Base58 string to get around that limitation.

 The data compression can take up to a minute in debug mode.
 It is significantly faster with release builds.